Introduction

 Bahrain’s first nationality law was promulgated in 1937.
 Under it, all residents in Bahrain who had not registered at the British Agency were considered ‘nationals’.
 Only a very few resident ‘Indians’ were naturalised.

 Before the oil boom of the 1970s, the plurality of foreigners living in Bahrain (about 30 per cent) came from Oman.
 Second came Indians and Pakistanis (about 25 per cent), followed by Iranians (14 per cent) and British (8 per cent).
 Since the mid-1970s the number of non-nationals has risen considerably.
-According to the official censuses, they constituted 17.5 per cent of the population in 1971, 32 per cent in 1981, 37.6 per cent in 2001, and 53 per cent in 2010.
+According to the official censuses, they constituted 17.5 per cent of the population in 1971, 32 per cent in 1981, 37.6 per cent in 2001, 53 per cent in 2010, and 53.9% in 2023.
 The composition of the foreign population has also changed.
 Almost all Omani workers left Bahrain when Oman’s own oil industry was being developed in the 1970s.
 This exodus has been more than balanced by large numbers of migrants from the Asian subcontinent (India, Pakistan, Bangladesh, and Sri Lanka) and, since the 1980s, East Asian countries, such as Korea, Thailand, the Philippines, and Indonesia.
-In the 2010 census, 65 per cent of Bahrain’s foreign residents were listed as Asians.
+In the 2020 census, 82.51 per cent of Bahrain’s foreign residents were listed as Asians.
 The second largest group comprised ‘other Arabs’.
-Less than 1 per cent came from other Gulf Cooperation Council (GCC) countries.
+Less than 2 per cent came from other Gulf Cooperation Council (GCC) countries.

 Hierarchy and Discrimination